 - Cowen, Tyler and Alex Tabarrok.
 Modern Principles of Economics, 2nd edition, Worth Publishers, 2013. - Sapling Learning (http://saplinglearning.com).
 Twenty online homework assignments will be assigned during the semester, all of which are on the Sapling Learning (SL) website.
 The student access instructions for SL are on the last page of the syllabus.
-Note, there is a \$40 fee that you will have to pay to access SL.
+Note, there is a ~\$30 fee that you will have to pay to access SL.
 The Student Store is selling a package that includes a copy of the textbook along with a pre-paid access code to SL.
-If you bought the textbook on the used book market, you can buy an access code directly from SL for \$40.
-Alternatively, you can rent an eBook directly from the SL website for 6 months and have access to SL for \$90. - Basic calculator (~ \$1).
+If you bought the textbook on the used book market, you can buy an access code directly from SL for ~\$30.
+Alternatively, you can buy an eTextbook and access to SL directly from the SL website for \$79.99. - Basic calculator (~ \$1).
 There is no need for a programmable, scientific, financial, or graphing calculator for this class.
 Only a basic calculator similar to the one pictured on Sakai is permitted for use on exams.
 If you want to know if your calculator is acceptable, then please do not hesitate to ask me. - Cell phone with a texting plan or a device that can logon to the University's Wi-Fi (e.g. laptop, tablet).
 This device will be used to complete class polls (see page 3 of the syllabus).